 There are a few veterinary sites, but all of them I’ve come across charge for access to their images – and usually quite a bit.
 And there seem to be very few if any, artist-focused sites offering any kind of quality images, free or premium.

-So, in the human anatomy cross sections just above, I recommended Pinterest, and said I would also give them a shout out here, in the best animal anatomy sites section.
-Turns out that they are, in fact, the only site I’ll list.
+So, in the human anatomy cross sections just above, I recommended Pinterest and said I would give them a shout-out here, in the best animal anatomy sites section.
+It turns out that they are, in fact, the only site I’ll list.

-Luckily, they are actually an amazing reference for animal anatomy images, again if you just use the right search phrases:
+Luckily, they are an amazing reference for animal anatomy images, again if you just use the right search phrases:

 - Animal écorché